“I graduate in March. Do you want to be there too? "

 "Well, if he is happy!"

 Judging from the faces of my parents, they were quite proud to pass for grown-up and wise people.
 They appreciated and were surprised by that gesture.
-Even in Brazilian culture, we ask blessing of our parents, "“.
+Even in Brazilian culture, we ask blessing of our parents, "bença mãe“.

-There is a song by Cesare Cremonini on the radio,.
+There is a song by Cesare Cremonini on the radio, Nobody wants to be Robin.
 We listen to it in silence, it has become one of our favorite songs.
-We still weren't sure when we would meet again, and this of "see you but I don't know when" is not easy to manage.
+We still weren't sure when we would meet again, and this unknown of "see you but I don't know when" is not easy to manage.
 I had recently started an internship and would have waited for June for a possible contract: let's say we looked to the summer with hope.

-My advice is to tryto look at, so that you can circle it on the calendar, and be able to start the countdown to see each other again. and talking about the future is the basis for a long-distance relationship.
+My advice is to try to have a date to look at, so that you can circle it on the calendar, and be able to start the countdown to see each other again.
+Planning and talking about the future is the basis for a long-distance relationship.
 Too much uncertainty will only hurt both of you.

 We said bye.